QUAD or LOOP ANTENNA

 Although most amateur bands have a harmonious relation, an 80 m loop has not a SWR = 1 on the higher bands.

-In the drawing (fig c) you can see that a QQ can be fed with two 50 Ω coax cables in series.
+In the drawing (fig c) you can see that a QQ can be fed with two 50 Ω coax cables in parallel.

 A horizontal loop (fig a) with a circumference of approximately 84 m is a good "all round" antenna for 10–80 m.
 It has none pronounced DX or local radiation pattern.
 It is surprisingly how strong the signals on 20 m are with this antenna.
 A fellow ham lives 10 km away from my location and uses a 160 m horizontal loop.
 If I transmit with a vertical or W3DZZ antenna on 20 m his reports are one or two S units stronger.
 Only if my 2 el.
 Yagi is pointed in the direction of the DX station, we are just as strong and sometimes my reports are better.
 It must be said that his loop is in open field and I am living in a residential area with a small back yard.
 I used a 40 m horizontal delta loop with excellent results at my previous address.
 The loop was about 5 m above the ground and I used a tuner to match the antenna.

 The dimension of a loop is less critical if an open line with antenna tuner is used.